nickwes/ggl-simple-api/README.md

 * `.zip files`: These are deployment packages required by AWS Lambda
   - Generated from the .py files
   - Must be created before running Terraform
-  - Can be created manually or through CI/CD pipeline
+  - Must be created manually after changing the *.py files
       - Command to create: `zip function_name.zip function_name.py`

 ### Deployment Package Creation
 1. Manual Creation: